 Can this be traditional Palak Paneer

 Yes, you can serve this more traditionally.
 Follow the paneer instructions and drizzle with cashew cream.
 Serve on its own or over rice.

 Is naan vegan?

 Not all naan is vegan but there are many vegan options in the frozen section of well-stocked grocery stores.
 Just make sure you read the ingredients.
 This is the brand I use.
 You can also make your own.

 Serving and Storing

 - Leftover Palak Paneer can be stored in the refrigerator for up to 5 days.
-When ready to eat, gently reheat over the stove.
+When ready to eat, gently reheat over the stove or in a microwave.

 - Once the pizzas are assembled, they should be eaten within one or two hours to prevent the bread from getting soggy.

 - Serve this vegan palak paneer pizza with fresh cashew cream, green onions, and cilantro.